wsoule/dotfiles-cli/README.md

   dotfiles [command]

 Available Commands:
-  add         Add packages to your configuration backup      Backup your configuration to a file brewfile    Generate a Brewfile from your configuration
+  onboard     Complete developer onboarding and environment setup  🎯 NEW! github      Set up GitHub with SSH keys                          🔐 NEW! add         Add packages to your configuration backup      Backup your configuration to a file brewfile    Generate a Brewfile from your configuration